 The soundbar can be wall-mounted, but our experts suggest to just placing on a flat countertop for easy access when you want to detach the rear speakers.
 You also get the remote with buttons for power, volume, bass levels, and other HDMI input settings for your system included with your purchase.

 Sound Quality of the JBL Bar 5.1

-When we took a look at movies with heavy explosions and deep thunderous rumbles, the subwoofer bass more than matches up to your expectations.
-It delivers the thunderous lows that are punctuated by the tweeters to create balanced sound.
+When we took a look at movies with heavy explosions and deep thunderous rumbles, the wireless subwoofer bass more than matches up to your expectations.
+It delivers the thunderous lows that are punctuated by the tweeters to create balanced sound effects.

-When the Bar 5.1 surround speakers were detached, our team didn’t feel it took anything away from the center channels.
-Instead, it created a more 3D surround audio experience.
+When the Bar 5.1 wireless surround speakers were detached, our team didn’t feel it took anything away from the center channels because the volume and bass levels didn’t change also.
+Instead, it created a more 3D surround sound experience in our room.

-With the help of Dolby Digital, Dolby Pro Logic II and DTS advanced technologies, every movie we played was enhanced by these bonus features.
+With the help of Dolby Digital, Dolby Pro Logic II and DTS advanced technologies, every movie and music we played was enhanced by these bonus features.

-When our team decided to play music, we were again pleasantly surprised at the superior performance of the subwoofer for deep bass tones in every genre of music.
+When our team decided to play music, even without the Dolby Atmos feature, we were again pleasantly surprised at the superior performance of the subwoofer for deep bass tones as we easily get into the mood of every genre of music.

-All in all, our team was thoroughly impressed by the balanced audio this surround soundbar delivered to our living room.
+All in all, our team was thoroughly impressed by the balanced sound this Bar 5.1 surround soundbar delivered to our living room.

-The channels refer to the points of sound emission on a soundbar surround sound system.
+The channels refer to the points of sound emission on the main soundbar surround sound system.
 In the case of the JBL Bar 5.1, it is originally a 3.1 channel soundbar.
-However, because of its unique design with the detachable satellite speakers, it can convert to a 5.1 system to bring you 5.1 surround sound with amazing quality.
+However, because of its unique design with the detachable satellite speakers, it can convert to a 5.1 system to bring you a true 5.1 surround sound with amazing quality.